determined-ai/determined/docs/integrations/data-transformers/pachyderm.rst

       Pachyderm after which you'll have created a batch inferencing pipeline with editable experiment configuration files.

--  The most recent commit ID from your Pachyderm repo (you can find this by visiting Repo Actions).
+-  The most recent commit ID from your Pachyderm repo (you can find this by visiting Repo Actions or by running ``pachctl find commit``).
 For more information about Pachyderm repo input files, visit the `documentation
    <https://docs.pachyderm.com/products/mldm/latest/learn/console-guide/repo-actions/view-inputs//>`_.

 **Add an Integrations Section to Your Experiment Configuration File**